certified translator

 With this in mind, it’s important that your resume is accurate and reflects the skills and knowledge you have as a language professional.
 Here are some guidelines on how to create an excellent resume:

--The following order is recommended for information on your resume: name, address, date of birth, education (including degrees earned), languages spoken/written fluently, skills, honours/awards received, experience with languages (i.e., as an interpreter).
+The following order is recommended for information on your resume: name, address, date of birth, education (including degrees earned), languages spoken/written fluently, skills, honors/awards received, and experience with languages (e.g., as an interpreter).

--It’s also essential to provide accurate translations of any documents submitted in support of certification.
+-It’s also essential to provide accurate translations of any documents submitted supporting certification.

 For example, if you submit a photocopy of a degree rather than the original diploma itself, then provide an accurate translation into English for the degree conferred by the school where it was obtained.